Mandani Bay: Construction

 Groundwork for the development began in February 2014, when the property location was fenced.
 The first development within the property, the Mandani Bay Suites, was launched in 2016.
-Since then, significant strides have been made in the construction of various components of the project.
+The Mandani Bay Suites were topped off in 2018, with the turnover for its units starting in 2019.
+This was followed by the Mandani Bay Quay, another residential complex, and One Mandani Bay, the development's first office tower.
+Both developments were topped off on January 15, 2024.